Reaching Today’s Digitally Burned-Out Consumer with Print Marketing

 Combat Digital Burnout in Your Customers

 In today’s pandemic times, it’s vital to find ways to capture customer interest outside of digital platforms.
 It’s important to remember the power of personalization.
 Studies show targeting your audience on a 1:1 level has a truly significant impact—as in response rates that leap by 50%.
-Direct mail pieces can be customized for every customer by varying copy, special offers and even the images.
+Direct mail pieces can be customized for every customer by varying the copy, special offers, and even images.

 These printed pieces can motivate consumers to visit brick-and-mortar locations when they feature coupons and special offers.
 Even millennials (65%) say they like coupons for retail businesses.